Kylob/Form/README.md

 </form>
 ```

-You may want to put some labels and error messages in there, but this component is meant to be a bare-bones, just-get-the-hard-stuff-done first, so that you can style it anyway you like.
+You may want to put some labels and error messages in there, but this Form component is meant to be a bare-bones, just-get-the-hard-stuff-done first, so that you can style it anyway you like.

 ## License